alexwong-nirmata/llm-local-proxy/README.md

 The server will start on port 3000 by default.
 You can change this by setting the `PORT` environment variable.

+**Note:** This server requires a copilot service to be running on `https://127.0.0.1:8443/copilot?chunked=true` for the `/chat` endpoint to work properly.

 ## API Endpoints

 ### POST /chat

-Send a chat message to the service.
-This endpoint simulates an LLM response with:
+Proxies chat requests to the local copilot service.
+This endpoint forwards the request body directly to `https://127.0.0.1:8443/copilot?chunked=true`.
-1. **WebSocket streaming** of "in progress" data (The Scientist - Coldplay lyrics)
-2. **15-second delay** before final response (Never Let Me Down Again - Depeche Mode lyrics)

 **Request Body:**
 ```json